-Research: Systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalized knowledge.
-Activities that meet this definition constitute research for purposes of the IRB, whether or not the activities are conducted or supported under a program that is considered research for other purposes.
+Research: A systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
+For example, some demonstration and service programs may include research activities.